What kind of experience will my child have at Bloom?

 What is a typical day like?

-Centering Circle: Intentionally coming together on common ground as they do at Rainbow Community School to “awaken the spiritual center, opening the pathways to learning.”
-The activities will vary, but can include music, yoga, meditation, mindful breathing, inner reflection, brain warm-ups, and social emotional components.
+9:30 - 10:00 Nature & Centering: We begin the day with free play, movement, and centering outside whenever possible.
+Centering is intentionally coming together on common ground as they do at Rainbow Community School to “awaken the spiritual center, opening the pathways to learning.”
+The activities will vary, but can include movement, yoga, meditation, mindful breathing, inner reflection, brain warm-ups, and social emotional components.

-Learning Activities: Each morning children cycle through center-based small group activities in math and language arts.
-Each center includes a variety of choices, including academic games, flashcards, computers, and written work, to suit individual preferences and abilities.
-Small group instruction focuses on guiding learners to develop and build on formative skills in math, reading, and writing.
-Individual work towards personal learning goals is encouraged.
+10:30 - 12:00 Learning Activities: Each morning children cycle through center-based small group activities in math and language arts.
+Each center includes a variety of choices, including Wild Math nature curriculum, academic games, manipulatives, flashcards, and written work, to suit individual preferences and abilities.
+Large and small group instruction introduces learners to develop and build on formative skills in math, reading, and writing.

-Lunch and Free Time: Lunch is a fun and social experience at Bloom.
+12:00 - 1:30 Lunch & Free Time: Lunch is a fun and social experience at Bloom.
 We eat outside as much as the weather allows.
-Unstructured outdoor time with friends in nature at Mucklo Playground, Coe Lake park, the Music Mound, or Mill Stream Run Reservation is an invaluable type of holistic learning.
+Unstructured outdoor time with friends in nature is an invaluable type of holistic learning.

-Art/Science/Social Studies/NVC: On a rotating basis, afternoons at Bloom are spent diving into the children’s current interests in science - with lots of hands-on experiments, creative exploration in a variety of art projects, research and writing about social/cultural studies, or social-emotional/Nonviolent Communication learning games and role-plays.
-Other activities may include guest teachers in areas like music, snap circuits, history, etc.
+1:30 - 2:30 Art/Science/PBL: On a rotating basis, afternoons at Bloom are spent observing and exploring topics in natural science with lots of hands-on activities, creative exploration in a variety of art projects, or research and writing about social/cultural studies and history during Project Based Learning.

-Closing Circle: Brings us together as a large group again.
+2:45 - 3:00 Closing Circle: Brings us together as a large group again.
 We will retell the “story” of our day together as we re-center and focus within during a brief guided reflection meditation.
-Children may each have an opportunity to share feelings, appreciations, ideas, reflections, questions, new insights, and suggestions for tomorrow before we say good-bye for today.
+Children may each have an opportunity to share feelings, appreciations, ideas, reflections, questions, new insights, and suggestions for tomorrow.

 “I like EVERYTHING about Bloom!
 I feel the happiest all day!”